Karen David: Music

 David released her first single, "It's Me (You're Talking To)", in 2003, when she was signed to BMG Music.
 This single was a top 10 airplay hit in Germany, Austria and Switzerland.

 She collaborated with A. R. Rahman on the main theme song for the film Provoked in 2006.
 After working alongside Rahman to produce the soundtrack for this movie, she found herself back with him in his Chennai studio, in 2007, to write and record the song, "Alive".
 The following year she released her first EP, The Live Sessions EP.
 In 2009 she released her next EP, Magic Carpet Ride.

-In May 2010, David released the single "Hypnotize", along with three mixes and a Hypnotize Desi Mix EP.
+In May 2010, David released the single "Hypnotize", alongside three mixes and a Hypnotize Desi Mix EP.
 The following year she released the album The Girl in the Pink Glasses.
 20th Century Fox TV Records released "Three Little Birds", as sung by Kayla Graham (David), on Touch, on 28 February 2012.

-In 2013 David released the EP Dust to Stars, on which she collaborated with songwriter-producers, Stefan Skarbek, Carl Ryden, Boots Ottestad, Adam Argyle and Martin Brammer.
+In 2013, David released her final personal recording to-date, the EP Dust to Stars, on which she collaborated with songwriter-producers Stefan Skarbek, Carl Ryden, Boots Ottestad, Adam Argyle and Martin Brammer.
+Since then, she has been a member of the 2015 and 2016 cast soundtracks for Galavant.

 Charity work

-David is active in Designers Against Aids, the SOS Children's Villages Foundation, and Breast cancer awareness, for which she did a fundraiser fashion show for London Fashion Week at The Dorchester Hotel.
+David is active in Designers Against Aids and the SOS Children's Villages Foundation.

 She produced a T-shirt to raise money for ActionAid's PoverTee Day, which was auctioned off on 18 June 2010.
 In December 2010, David released a charity Christmas EP, My Christmas List, to raise money for the housing and homelessness charity Shelter.

-Along with others, David painted a self-portrait to help raise funds for Face Britain, a project of The Prince's Trust Foundation.
+Alongside others, David painted a self-portrait to help raise funds for Face Britain, a project of The Prince's Trust Foundation.

 Personal life

-In mid-2013, she married Swedish songwriter and music producer Carl Ryden, at La Venta Inn in Palos Verdes, California.
+In 2013, she married Swedish songwriter and music producer Carl Ryden, at La Venta Inn in Palos Verdes Peninsula, California.